starlake-ai/starlake/src/main/python/README.md

 ##### StarlakePreLoadStrategy.ACK

-This strategy implies that a **ack file** is present at the specified path (option `global_ack_file_path`), otherwise the loading of the domain will be skipped.
+This strategy implies that an **ack file** is present at the specified path (option `global_ack_file_path`), otherwise the loading of the domain will be skipped.

 ![ack strategy example](https://raw.githubusercontent.com/starlake-ai/starlake/master/src/main/python/images/ack.png)

 #### Options

-The following options can be specified for all concrete factory classes:
+The following options can be specified in all concrete factory classes:

 | name                     | type | description                                                                               |
 | ------------------------ | ---- | ----------------------------------------------------------------------------------------- |